Pictish language: Place names

+It is possible that more apparently Gaelic-derived place-names have Pictish origins.
+Pictish elements in some names may have been widely adapted with their Gaelic cognates, creating the appearance of a name coined from scratch in Gaelic.

 Personal names

 Pictish personal names, as acquired from documents such as the Poppleton manuscript, show significant diagnostically Brittonic features including the retention of final -st and initial w- (cf. P. Uurgust vs. Goidelic Fergus) as well as development of -ora- to -ara- (cf. P. Taran vs G. torann).

-Several Pictish names are directly paralleled by names and nouns in other Brittonic languages.
+Several Pictish names are directly parallel to names and nouns in Brittonic languages.
 Several Pictish names are listed below according to their equivalents in Brittonic and other Celtic languages.

 Several elements common in forming Brittonic names also appear in the names of Picts.
 These include *jʉð, "lord" (> Ciniod) and *res, "ardor" (> Resad; cf. Welsh Rhys).